 4. Explore and test a series humour codes and personalities in markets where humour is highly prevalent, for example, beer (UK).

 5. Not all humour travels.
-Use humour with more caution in less developed markets.
-It is fine to develop an over-arching international strategy using humour yet allow localisation.
+So use humour with more caution in less developed markets.
+It is fine also to develop an over-arching international strategy using humour yet allow localisation.

 6. Humourous campaigns sometimes wear out quickly.
 Make sure your production budget is big enough to keep the idea fresh.